Silver trout: Extinction

+The silver trout had already been significantly diminished in Dublin Pond by 1874, with claims of much larger populations in the past.
+Fishermen managed to get around bag limits for the species by declaring it a "lake trout" in the winter and a "brook trout" in the summer (coinciding with the respective hunting seasons for both fish).
+This loophole was resolved after taxonomic analysis was performed by Spencer Fullerton Baird, who declared them a form of a brook trout, forcing fishermen to abide by the brook trout's bag limit.

 By the late 19th century, as each lake developed its own steady summer tourism, recreational fishermen who sought to increase their catches began to introduce new fish species, and these eventually overwhelmed the native silver trout.
 Yellow perch, which eat trout eggs, and lake trout, which hold the same ecological niche, as well as eat and hybridize with other char species, were particularly devastating.
 Other species were also introduced that have proved to be devastating to native trout species in other waters, the rainbow trout, brown trout, Atlantic salmon, and rainbow smelt.

+The last six confirmed specimens of silver trout were collected in 1930, and it was declared extinct the same year.
+However, potential later records exist of a number of alleged silver trout specimens caught throughout the 1930s, which were documented by John E. Coffin in the January 1939 issue of Outdoor Life.
+One was also caught by Coffin himself, who documented his efforts in the article.
+However, without an analysis of the gill rakers, the true identity of these trout remains uncertain.

-While the silver trout is most likely lost, success stories like the Pyramid Lake (Nevada) Lahontan cutthroat trout and the Sunapee golden trout exist, and there may still be hope for the silver trout.
+While the silver trout is most likely extinct, success stories like the Pyramid Lake Lahontan cutthroat trout and the Sunapee golden trout exist, and it may still persist.